-Vaping isn’t affected by anti-smoking regulation like conventional cigarettes and other tobacco products, so in theory, you should be able to vape whenever you’re out for a drink.
+Vaping isn’t affected by anti-smoking regulation like conventional cigarettes and other tobacco products, so in theory, you should be able to vape whenever you’re out for some food.
 In reality however, a lot of pubs and restaurants have banned vaping inside.

-A lot of other independent pubs and chains have also created their own policies, so if you’re out for a drink with your friends, make sure you ask before you start using your vape pen.
+A lot of restaurants have created their own policies, so if you’re out for some food with your friends, make sure you ask before you start using your vape pen.

 In general, restaurants, and pubs that serve food, don’t allow customers to vape indoors.
 Even though breathing in second hand vapour is incredibly safe, many establishments have found that diners prefer a completely smoke and vape free environment when they’re enjoying a meal out.

 Indoor vaping etiquette

 Rules and regulations can vary from office to office and pub to pub.
 So it’s always a good idea to check with bosses or staff before using your vape pen indoors.
 Especially if you are going to be vaping around non-smokers or young people.

 If there are people sitting close to you, make sure that you check they’re happy for you to vape before you begin.
 Try to avoid vaping if someone near to you is enjoying a meal out.